BasharAZ1/Home_Price_Prediction/README.md

 # House Rent or Buy Predictor

-This Flask application assists users in determining whether to rent or buy a house in Islamabad, Karachi, Rawalpindi, and Faisalabad, providing tailored recommendations based on user input.
+This Flask application assists users in determining whether to rent or buy a house in Islamabad, Karachi, Rawalpindi, and Faisalabad.
+It provides tailored recommendations based on user input and predicts prices for either renting or buying properties.

+## Application Overview

+The application takes the following inputs from the user to provide a recommendation:

+- **City**: The city where the user is interested in renting or buying a property.
+Choices include Islamabad, Karachi, Rawalpindi, and Faisalabad.
+- **Number of Bathrooms**: The desired number of bathrooms in the property.
+- **Area**: The total area of the property in square feet.
+- **Bedrooms**: The number of bedrooms desired in the property.

+Based on these inputs, the application uses a predictive model to estimate the price of renting or buying the specified property in the selected city.
+This helps users make informed decisions about whether renting or buying is a more feasible option based on their financial situation and market conditions.

 ## Getting Started